PLEASE NOTE: New Hours Effective Immediately

 ALWAYS AND FOREVER IN OUR HEARTS

-Bub and Pop's - Between the Bread will air on Diner's Drive-ins & Dives - Friday, January 22 at 10 pm on the Food Network.
+Bub and Pop's - Between the Bread aired on Diner's Drive-ins & Dives January 2016 - It can be viewed on Youtube.com https://www.youtube.com/watch?v=iK75RlplIBM

 The sandwiches Guy choose highlight were The Jewish Hoagie and The Roast Pork (porchetta).